- Does CACREP accreditation expire?

 Preparing for an On-Site Visit

-Once your program has been approved for an on-site visit, the CACREP office will send to the Program Liaison a site visit scheduling template and a list of potential team chairs and members.
+Once your program has been approved for an on-site visit, the CACREP office will send to the Program Liaison a site visit planning packet.
 The Liaison works with the faculty and administration to determine possible visit dates, keeping in mind that it takes a minimum of 12 weeks to assemble a team.
-In addition to identifying possible visit dates, the faculty will need to go through the lists of potential team chairs and members carefully in order to identify actual and potential conflicts of interest.
+In addition to identifying possible visit dates, the faculty will need to go through a list of potential team chairs and members carefully in order to identify actual and potential conflicts of interest.
 The liaison should include on the template all possible visit dates as well as the names of all potential visitors that should be excluded from the visit for conflicts of interest.
 Once the dates are set and a team has been assigned, the Team Chair will work with the Program Liaison to develop an agenda for the visit.